liyang619/COLE-Platform/README.md

 - Human-Human Play.
 - Design and playing with LLM Agent.

-**Attention**: If you've finish the "How to setup" part of main branch.
-You don't need to redo that.
+**Attention**: If you've finish the "How to setup" part of main branch, you don't need to redo that.
 However, **you need to rerun the ``npm run build`` command**, as there are some changes from the main branch.
 # Getting Started

 ## 1. How to setup